-Ntaifitness, which is Gym Equipment Brands: Commercial Gym Equipment Manufacturers in China, it’s growth coincides with a surging demand among Chinese people to stay in shape as well as the government’s call to promote physical health.
+Ntaifitness gym equipment, which is Gym Equipment Brands: Commercial Gym Equipment Manufacturers, it’s growth coincides with a surging demand among Chinese people to stay in shape as well as the government’s call to promote physical health.

 What's National Fitness Program

 In June 2016, the Chinese State Council issued a plan to implement a national fitness strategy to “improve the physical fitness and health level of the whole nation” by 2020.

 China’s sports consumption, the government forecasts, will reach a meteoric scale of 1.5 trillion RMB ($230 billion), tapping into 500 million potential consumers.

 Keep told TechNode that it is in talks with China’s Sports Bureau and a number of state media to promote fitness across the country.

 According to the national fitness plan, by 2020, a significant increase is expected in the number of people doing physical exercises, and the people’s physical quality will be steadily improved.

 Educational, economic and social functions of the national fitness program will be brought into full play to promote the development of various social undertakings.